Kai / Eat

 The Compost Collective

-The Compost Collective are here to help you learn the basics of composting or build on the skills you already have.
-Free workshops are taking place across wider Auckland and you can get discounts on a composting system that best suits your Auckland household.
+The Compost Collective are here to help you learn the basics of composting.
+Free workshops are taking place across Auckland.

 Love Food Hate Waste

 Every year Kiwis send 157,398 tonnes of food to landfill, all of which could have been eaten.
-Not only is wasting food costing us money, it is also bad for the environment.
-Love Food Hate Waste has tips and recipes to help you reduce your food waste and save money.
+Find tips and recipes to help you reduce your food waste.

 Did you know the biggest contributor to New Zealand’s carbon footprint is agriculture?
 The science tells us that one of the most effective ways of reducing our carbon emissions is shifting to a plant rich diet.
-While red meat and dairy production may be a necessity in our current economy, increasing plant-based meal options, or swapping out red meat for chicken or pork, can make a huge difference to your carbon footprint, and your wallet.
+Increasing plant-based meal options, or swapping out read meat for chicken or pork in some meals, can make a huge difference to your carbon footprint, and your wallet.

-Having a meatless day can make a big difference for your health and the health of our planet.
-By swapping out red meat for vegetable or legume alternatives can offer numerous health benefits and help you take action against climate change by reducing your carbon footprint and helping you conserve precious environmental resources.
+Having a plant-based meal can make a big difference for your health and the health of our planet.
+Swapping out red meat for vegetable or legume alternatives can offer numerous health benefits and help you take action against climate change by reducing your carbon footprint and helping you conserve precious environmental resources.

 Take this action and you could save 73 kg of CO2e emissions per year - that's like running 39 compact florescent light bulbs non stop for 45 days.

-Try these examples of easy and delicious vegetarian main meals that are vegful and healthy - by Nadia Lim.
+Try these examples of easy and delicious plant-based main meals that are vegful and healthy - by Nadia Lim.

 Best vegetarian restaurants in Tāmaki Makaurau